Pembroke Welsh Corgi Dogs

-The Pembroke Welsh Corgi originates from Pembrokeshire in Wales, believed to have come from Vallhunds (Swedish Cattle dogs) introduced by the Vikings in the 9th and 10th century.
-They were used to drive cattle and sheep, nipping at the feet of livestock to get them to move, but able to avoid the kicks.
-Corgis were first shown in the 1920's where the Pembroke and Cardigans were shown as one breed.
-By 1934, the breeds were classed as two separate breeds.
-Queen Elizabeth II is a firm fan of the breed, having received her 1st dog in 1933 and has kept them ever since.
+The Pembroke Welsh Corgi comes from Pembrokeshire in Wales.
+It is believed that they are descendants of the Vallhunds (Swedish cattle dogs) that were brought over by the vikings in the 9th and 10th century.
+They were used to drive cattle and sheep by nipping at their feet getting them to move.
+Their short stance meant that they couldn’t be kicked.
+Corgis were first shown in the 1920s where the Pembroke and Cardigans were shown as one breed.
+By 1943 the two breeds were classed as separate.
+They are famously the favourite breed of Queen Elizabeth II.

 Pembroke Welsh Corgis have interested plucky temperaments.
 They love to run and play with surprising athleticism for a dog with such short legs.
 Give them plenty of companionship and you will have one very happy dog.
 They are friendly with other pets and happy to meet new people.
 When playing with children their herding heritage may take over with them trying to herd children through heel nipping which needs to be discouraged through consistent training.